darothen/superdroplet/README.md

 - Implemented additional cases in `cases.py`.
 There are two major issues:
     + Using the cases where `n_0 = 3e8` yield integer-overflows when passing `xi` to the `Superdroplet` constructor.
 It should be made a long.
     + Reducing `delta_V` tends to result in floating point exceptions within ~600 timesteps.

+- Implemented the Hall collection efficiencies as done by Bott (1998).
+It's not *really* slow, but there is a good amount of overhead associated with all of its calls.
+It might be a good idea to obfuscate the computation and compute them for the entire list of Superdroplet pairs in one fell swoop, kind of as implemented by Bott.

+- re-added some manual case setting configuration.
+With a Bott-like initial population and a re-scaling of number and box volume, can reproduce bi-modal droplet growth!!!!